selfiens/mac_screenshot_stash/README.md

     scap_launcher.sh

-The screen capture script will be running in the background.
+The screen capture script will run in the background.
-Type `ps -A|grep scap` and `scap` is in the process list, then it is working.
+When you type `ps -A|grep scap` and you can see `scap` is in the process list, the script is working in the background.

 Customizing
 -----------
 All the capturing work is done in the `scap` file.
-Edit the `scap` file, to change capture intervals, path and file names those are quite straight forward in the script.
+Edit the `scap` file to change the capturing intervals, path and file names.